Slash (musician): Other ventures

 A self-described "film buff", Slash has had small parts in several films and television series.
 In 1988, he appeared with his Guns N' Roses bandmates in the Dirty Harry film The Dead Pool, in which his character attends a musician's funeral and shoots a harpoon.
 He played radio DJ Hank in a 1994 episode of the horror anthology television series Tales from the Crypt.
 Slash was a guest star in an episode of the live-action/animated talk show Space Ghost Coast to Coast on Cartoon Network, where Space Ghost, Zorak, and Moltar teach him how to do guitar licks, but he refuses to do any of that.
 In 1999, he appeared as the host of the Miss America Bag Lady pageant in the widely panned film The Underground Comedy Movie.
 He has also appeared as himself in several projects, including Howard Stern's Private Parts in 1997, The Drew Carey Show in 1998, MADtv in 2005, and Sacha Baron Cohen's Brüno in 2009.
 Slash voiced a recurring caricature of himself in Robert Evans' animated television series Kid Notorious, which aired in 2003 on Comedy Central.
 As in real life, Slash is Evans' close friend and next-door neighbor on the show.
-He played Billy Butterface in the television show Metalocalypse on Adult Swim.
-On May 5, 2009, he appeared as the guest mentor for the rock 'n' roll week of American Idol.
+He played one of the guys with a "Drums" shirt in the television show Metalocalypse on Adult Swim.
+On 5 May 2009, he appeared as the guest mentor for the rock 'n' roll week of American Idol.
 In 2010, Slash formed Slasher Films, a horror film production company.
-Its first film, Nothing Left to Fear, was screened in select cities on October 4, 2013, before being released on DVD and Blu-ray the following Tuesday.
-Slash appeared on the October 26, 2014 episode of Talking Dead.
+Its first film, Nothing Left to Fear, was screened in select cities on 4 October 2013, before being released on DVD and Blu-ray the following Tuesday.
+Slash appeared on the 26 October 2014 episode of Talking Dead.
 He is reported to be a massive fan of horror movies.

-Slash's autobiography, simply titled Slash, was published on October 30, 2007.
+Slash's autobiography, simply titled Slash, was published on 30 October 2007.
 It was co-written with Anthony Bozza.
 Slash also made several contributions to The Heroin Diaries: A Year in the Life of a Shattered Rock Star, the autobiography of Mötley Crüe bassist and back-up singer Nikki Sixx, which was also published in 2007.